You must have designer rights to use this tool.

-To provide custom formatting and structure for a report, you can design a template for the content using a separate template design tool that's provided with Xtraction.
-This topic contains general guidelines for using that tool.
-For detailed instructions, see the Xtraction Report Designer Guide, located on the Ivanti community website.
+To provide custom formatting and structure for a report, you can design a template for the content using a separate template-design tool that is provided with Xtraction.
+This tool is called Report Builder.

 After creating a report in Report Designer, you need to complete these general steps to apply a template to the content:

-•Export the report content to the template design tool.
-(This step is part of the next procedure to create the template.)
+•Export the report content to the Report Builder tool.
+(This step is part of the next procedure to create a template.)

 •Create a template in the tool for the report content.